Glutamat42/Termux-Desktops/Documentation/docker.md

 wget -O alpine.iso https://dl-cdn.alpinelinux.org/alpine/v3.21/releases/aarch64/alpine-virt-3.21.3-aarch64.iso

-# sudo required because of missing permissions of normal user
-# taskset required because of kvm bug might be fixed with kernel 6.3 https://github.com/Joshua-Riek/ubuntu-rockchip/issues/731
-# using cores 0,1,2,3 should be more efficient (most efficient cores)
-# using cores 4,5 or 6,7 should be (way) faster, but likely consume more power and obviously allows less parallel tasks (less cores)
-# using a mixture results in the vm not starting
 sudo $QEMU_COMMAND -cdrom alpine.iso

 # exiting vm: shutdown: poweroff, or via qemu: ctrl + a then x